econexpert/dataforpython/README.md

 usage example command line: **python3 krakenutccsv.py BTCUSD ETHUSD**
 add as many pairs as needed or change interval inside the script

-It is better to run each scirpt in deperate directory
+It is better to run each scirpt in seperate directory

 file name: kucoinutc-csv.py